step-security/harden-runner/README.md

   <img src="https://step-security-images.s3.us-west-2.amazonaws.com/Final-Logo-06.png" alt="Step Security Logo" width="340">
 </p>

-# Prevent Software Supply Chain Attacks
+# Software Supply Chain Security

-This GitHub Action can be used to prevent software supply chain attacks.
+This GitHub Action can be used to prevent certain types of software supply chain attacks.

 ## Problem
 Hijacked dependencies and compromised build tools typically make outbound requests during the build process to exfiltrate data or credentials.
 This was the case in the [Codecov breach](https://www.bleepingcomputer.com/news/security/popular-codecov-code-coverage-tool-hacked-to-steal-dev-credentials/), in the [dependency confusion attacks](https://medium.com/@alex.birsan/dependency-confusion-4a5d60fec610), and the recent [npm package hijacks](https://github.com/faisalman/ua-parser-js/issues/536).